chukwukap/basedOutfits/README.md

-# Lookbook — Farcaster Mini App for Fashion Inspiration
+# Lookbook — Farcaster Miniapp for Fashion Inspiration

-**Lookbook** is a highly social Farcaster mini app for discovering, collecting, and sharing fashion looks.
+**Lookbook** is a highly social Farcaster miniapp for discovering, collecting, and sharing fashion looks.
 Users can browse outfits, collect their favorites into personal Lookbooks, and track creators whose style they love — all while staying inside the Farcaster ecosystem.

----

 ## ✨ Features